Turkey Meat Sauce

 Bowl of Turkey Meat Sauce over pasta.

-This recipe calls for a combination of ground turkey and turkey sausage.
-I like to brown them together for two reasons.
+I like to brown the ground turkey and the turkey sausage together for two reasons.
 One, it’s easier and faster.
 Two, I have the impression (based on no scientific fact) that when they are cooked together, the seasonings from the much more flavorful turkey sausage season up the plain ground turkey, and that the two become one in a more delicious way than they would if they were cooked separately and simply met up later in the sauce.
 You are welcome to argue with me on this, though I’m sure we all have better things to do.

 Spoon with a scoop of Turkey Meat Sauce.

-Make Ahead Turkey Meat Sauce
+How to Make Turkey Meat Sauce

 The sauce will last for up to 4 days in the refrigerator and 6 months well sealed in the freezer.
 Money in the bank, am I right?

-What Pasta to Serve with Turkey Meat Sauce
+What to Serve with Turkey Meat Sauce

 Pasta topped with Turkey Meat Sauce, cheese, and basil.

-More Delicious Pasta Recipes
+More Delicious Pasta with Meat Sauce Recipes

 Pin this now to find it later